-Linux and Unix pine command
+Linux pine command

 pine is a screen-oriented message-handling tool.
 In its default configuration, pine offers an intentionally limited set of functions geared toward the novice user, but it also has a growing list of optional power-user and personal-preference features. pine’s basic feature set includes:

 - View, Save, Export, Delete, Print, Reply and Forward messages.

 - Compose messages in a simple editor (pico) with word-wrap and a spelling checker.
 Messages may be postponed for later completion.

 - Full-screen selection and management of message folders.